ReMinecraftPE/mcpe/README.md

 ## Enhancements

-ReMinecraftPE is an enhanced version of the original.
-To see the original, (mostly) as it was back in the day, [see the mcped repository](https://github.com/ReMinecraftPE/mcped).
+ReMinecraftPE is an enhanced version of the original decompilation.
+To see the original, (mostly) unmodified code, [see the mcped repository](https://github.com/ReMinecraftPE/mcped).